TheOwenLiOne/module_test_data_acquisition/README.md

 ## acknowledgments

-hardware, libraries, and documentation for the DAQ were created/designed by [mbA2D](https://github.com/mbA2D)
+hardware, libraries, and documentation for the [A2D 64CH DAQ](https://github.com/mbA2D/A2D_DAQ) were created/designed by [mbA2D](https://github.com/mbA2D)